Navigating the CAP Guideline

 • Disclosing those fees to the members

-Enhancing member education and engagement
+Enhancing member education, engagement, and outcomes

-Expanding on disclosures
+Expanding on oversight

 Investment selection, monitoring, and advice